-This original devised production explores the parallels between sex work and fiber arts as a group of five women seek change and empowerment despite the hostile world that surrounds them.
-Utilizing texts from various sources with interviews from sex workers and fiber artists, Yarns takes us to a brothel where the women survive by turning tricks and creating warmth from the yarn that surrounds them under the watchful eye of a man who calls himself their protector.
+MAR-JUN '18 // No Dominion teamed up with Jersey City Theater Center to develop and present their most recent project Yarns as part of JCTC's Theater in Residency program and Resistance Series.
+Initially developed in November 2015, this original devised production explores the parallels between sex work and fiber arts as a group of five women seek change and empowerment despite the hostile world that surrounds them.
+Utilizing texts from various sources with interviews from sex workers and fiber artists, Yarns takes audiences to a brothel where the women survive by turning tricks and creating warmth from the yarn that surrounds them under the watchful eye of a man who calls himself their protector.
 Culminating in an unforgettable burlesque performance, Yarns shows the true meaning of female empowerment and how "women's work" is a force to be reckoned with.

-FEB-MAR '18 // We presented the World Premiere of Rut by Christine 'Chandy' Bennett as part of the New York FRIGID Festival at the Kraine Theater.
+FEB-MAR '18 // No Dominion presented the World Premiere of Rut by Christine 'Chandy' Bennett as part of the New York FRIGID Festival at the Kraine Theater.

 Rut is a one act play detailing 24 hours of a toxic relationship.
 What do you do when you know it's wrong but want to be there anyway?
 Written without any gender pronouns, this piece is an exploration of relationships at their most blunt human patterns, exposed in raw form.

 Click here to see photos from our FRIGID debut in 2016.

 DEC '17 // We celebrated the holiday season with a collaboration with the folks behind The Haven Project for their newest immersive experience, The Beyerley High School Holiday Reunion as part of our H.A.T.C.H.
 Series.